 Functioning much like a Board of Directors in other corporations, the Authority’s Board of Commissioners is responsible for setting agency policy.
 Persons interested in serving on the Commission should contact the office of the County Supervisor for their district.

-Our current Board members are Lisa Knox Burns, Fran Clow, Robert Doyle, Mickey Flacks, John Lizarraga and James Pearson.
-One Tenant Commissioner vacancy exists; we are seeking a tenant commissioner who is at least 62 years of age.
+Our current Board Members are Christian Alonso, Lisa Knox Burns, Robert Doyle, John Lizarraga, Henry Mercado and James Pearson.
+One Resident Commissioner vacancy currently exists.